snoozleEmily/my_little_master/data/story_content/lore/story.md

 [WIP]

+- [Who were these gods?]
+Were they creators, or parasites feeding on mortal belief?
+Stories claim they abandoned the world.
+Yet the cats’ burial rites—identical to those in the Grimoire—suggest their servants never left.
+- [Mere myth?]
+Or a warning?

 # The Twelve Gods
 *"And so it was written in the annals of the ancients, that twelve great gods reigned over the fates of men, unseen but ever present, their will shaping the course of the world.
 Their names are whispered still, carried on the winds of forgotten tongues, etched into stone where only the dust of time may read them.
 And those who served them, their faithful servants, carried out their will with unwavering devotion.
 To know their names is to glimpse the fabric of existence itself…"*